helm/charts/stable/influxdb/README.md

 The [InfluxDB](https://hub.docker.com/_/influxdb/) image stores data in the `/var/lib/influxdb` directory in the container.

 If persistence is enabled, a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) associated with Statefulset will be provisioned.
 The volume is created using dynamic volume provisioning.
 In case of a disruption e.g. a node drain, kubernetes ensures that the same volume will be reatached to the Pod, preventing any data loss.
-Althought, when persistence is not enabled, InfluxDB data will be stored in an empty directory thus, in a Pod restart, data will be lost.
+Although, when persistence is not enabled, InfluxDB data will be stored in an empty directory thus, in a Pod restart, data will be lost.

 ## Starting with authentication